ksadangrit/cats-nz/README.md

 5. Conclusions and recommendations

 ## 1. Importing data
-Firstly, we will download the datasets from [Movebank](https://datarepository.movebank.org/entities/datapackage/75d6171c-d981-4bdf-bf23-bf2af17a7e47) and save them into my computer file.
+Firstly, we will download the datasets from [Movebank](https://datarepository.movebank.org/entities/datapackage/75d6171c-d981-4bdf-bf23-bf2af17a7e47) and save them locally.

 Before we import the datasets into the RStudio, we will to ensure that all the neccesary packages are installed by running the following code.
 ```